LeoLiu5/EnergyDiary/README.md

-# Energy Diary
+# Energy Diary - Monitoring daily Energy Usage in CE Lab

-Energy Diary connects to your local MQTT server and collects your energy usage and presents it to you in an easy-to-understand and interactive form.
-With this smart energy app, you can track down your electricity and energy consumption daily.
-This application also has the potential to help you reduce your carbon footprint by providing useful data on electricity and power usage.
+Energy Diary can connect to your local MQTT server and collect your energy usage data.
+Compared to MQTT, Energy Diary will present everything in an easy-to-understand, attractive, and interactive form.
+The expected function of this smart energy app is to help the user track down their daily electricity and energy consumption.
+This application also has the potential to help users reduce their carbon footprint by connecting electricity and power usage data to mobile devices.

 ## Features